annathepiper/wp-test-demo-java/README.md

 * Using the org.json classes to process JSON payloads
 * Using TestNG functionality to run the test suite, and to annotate test methods
 * Use of a POM file to set Maven dependencies
+* Testing against a site running as a Docker container

 ## Reference links
 * Misc-configs repo where I have my Docker Compose file for a test Wordpress site: https://github.com/annathepiper/misc-configs